 During the Xuande reign(*) of the Ming dynasty the imported pigments became depleted and unavailable to kilns.
 They had to switch to locally mined pigments which have different blue tones.

 Therefore, whether a porcelain item was fired with Sumali, Sunibo or other blue pigments can therefore be used for verifying if an item was possibly made at a certain time.

-* An older Chinese research document from approx. 1970 mentions Xuantong as the reign when Sumali pigment was depleted.
-However more information indicates that some Sumali was still used during the early Chenghua reign.
+* An older Chinese research document from approx. 1970 mentions Xuande as the reign when Sumali pigment was depleted.
+However several other sources indicate that some Sumali was still in use during the early Chenghua reign.